LicenseRocks/ch-docs/widgets/intro.md

 ```

 Below is presented a div which generate in custom page an nft with `id=120`.
 To import styles and data properly, it is required to use attributes:
-id="item"
-data-item-type="NFT"
+`id="item"`
+`data-item-type="NFT"`
-data-item-id="120" - id of nft which you want to embed
+`data-item-id="120"` - id of nft which you want to embed
-data-app-url="https://preview-licenserocks.de" - url of an instance from which we take nft data
+`data-app-url="https://preview-licenserocks.de"` - url of an instance from which we take nft data
-class="nft-item"
+`class="nft-item"`

+Moreover, you can specify the sizes of an NFT, by providing props `data-width` and `data-height`.
+Please remember, that according to our design, token can not be lower than `492px` and narrower than `275px`.
+These are minimal, default props of the NFT card.

 ```html
 <div